 "I've urged communities to keep track of all costs associated with the election and hopefully [the Legislature] can free up some resources," he added.

-Local election officials said they already estimate spending thousands of dollars on a primary and special
+Local election officials said they already estimate spending thousands of dollars on a primary and special election that was unexpected when the fiscal year began July 1.

 "We didn't budget for it - that's the hard part" said Lee Town Clerk Sue Scarpa, who anticipates asking for $ 2,800 reserve fund transfer from town coffers to pay Lee's election expenses.